anotherlin/z80emu/README.txt

 Revision history:

+1.1.2 (19th June 2017)

+The implementation of the "IM" Interrupt Mode selection instruction was completely wrong.
+The zextests don't check it and it seems that it was never encountered in the few systems emulated so far.
+This was unnoticed until now.
+Thank you Chris Despoinidis for reporting that bug.

 1.1.1 (28th February 2017)

 I made the wrong assumption that char is signed by default.
 It is in fact